This Afternoon

 "This Afternoon" is a song by Canadian rock band Nickelback.
-It is the eighth single from their album Dark Horse, released on March 23, 2010.
+It is the eighth and final single from their album Dark Horse, released on March 23, 2010.

 Music video

-The music video for the song was released on May 4 and was directed by Nigel Dick.
+The music video for the song was released on May 4, 2010 and was directed by Nigel Dick.

 In the video, a fraternity of college geeks throws a huge party to "prove to the world that the nerd brigade knows how to rock".
 One member is tasked with supplying the beer; another is assigned to find hot women to attend the party.
 Then another member arrives after having kidnapped Nickelback to play at the party; the fraternity leader however remarks "...
 Nickelback?
 You got me Nickelback?! ...
 Alright, fine, they'll do."
 The party then proceeds as Nickelback are forced by 2 football players, after the leader says, "Boys, get 'Em in there!" to play their song.

 The video for "This Afternoon" was first shown on the Fuse website and can now be seen as their 'Video Of The Day' for May 1, 2010.

 The song contains strong lyrical content suggestive of cannabis use and production, including an allusion to Bob Marley as well as Cheech and Chong.